AdamBabinicz/szuraniec/README.md

 The application now includes a **real-time, hands-free Voice AI Coach** running **100% directly in the browser** through the native **Browser-Native Web Speech API** (the `SpeechRecognition` / `webkitSpeechRecognition` interface).
 The application **no longer requires any external recording software** — speech recognition and command execution happen entirely inside the web page, with zero install, zero server round-trip for the primary path, and zero third-party desktop tools.
 The dance floor is the only screen the dancer needs.

+To keep that dance floor perfectly smooth on every device, the Voice AI Coach is built on an **Adaptive Audio Focus** architecture: the system intelligently recognizes the device it is running on and applies one of two complementary listening strategies — **Continuous Hands-Free** on desktop, and **Discrete Adaptive Listening (Push-to-Talk)** on mobile.
+Both strategies speak the same language: every recognized command is mapped onto the very same structured `TrainerBridge` actions used by the autonomous AI agent, so the coaching experience stays identical whether you command by voice from a laptop or a smartphone.

 This addition does not replace the existing WebMCP tool architecture — it extends it with a voice-driven control layer that maps speech directly into the same structured `TrainerBridge` actions already used by autonomous agents.
 In practice, this means the browser can now be controlled in three complementary ways:

 - **by the human through the visual UI**,